ShaunakSen/Natural-Language-Processing/Transformers/blog_resources/Attention mechanism - An in-depth analysis and wal c1f347d97a1c421eb7fe2aa604d8f668.md

 # Attention mechanism - An in-depth analysis and walkthrough - Part 1

-//// introduction - explain motivation of studying attention + how we are going to cover it in each part
+- [ ]  Interpretation text
+- [ ]  References
+- [ ]  Figure captions
+- [ ]  missing parts
+- [ ]  animations check
+- [x]  introduction

+In this tutorial you will learn about Attention mechanism which is a technique that is the backbone of the Transformers Neural Network architecture.
+Transformers are the state-of-the-art when it comes to natural language processing tasks like machine translation, code autocompletion, Named Entity Recognition, summarization etc. It can even be used for computer vision tasks.
+As you will see throughout this 2-part tutorial, we will build attention from the ground-up - first we will understand why it was needed, then build a working, but specific version of the model at the end of this part.
+Then in the second part we will work our way through a set of abstractions that help us generalize attention as a building block that we can insert in almost any neural network framework.

+After completing the first part you will learn about:

+1. The basic working of encoder-decoder architecture
+2. The limitations of this architecture
+3. The purpose of building attention model and its intuition
+4. Implementation and working of the attention model as a tool to improve the encoder-decoder architecture

+Also before starting, I want to emphasize that while I have tried my best to provide context to each of the concepts covered here, there are quite a few pre-requisites to completing this tutotial:

+1. Understand how neural networks work and how they are trained
+2. A basic working of Recurrent Neural Networks and Convolution Neural Networks

-Often concepts in deep learning are not quite interpretable, but we will see this is not the case with the Attention mechanism and we will logically build towards the full architecture
+Often concepts in deep learning are not quite interpretable, but we will see this is not the case with the Attention mechanism and we will logically build towards the full architecture that is used in Transformers.

 ## A quick overview of the Encoder-Decoder architecture